bilgino/angularforddd/README.md

 ## Models

 The model in the classic MVC pattern is a representation of application data.
 The model contains code to create, read, update and delete or transform model data.
 It stores the domain knowledge and is very similar to the Repository pattern!
-The differences between the various patterns come down to the historcial context and abstraction of the model data: Data Model (MVC), Resource Model (REST), Domain Model (DDD), View Model (UX), Class Model (UML), Entity Model (ERM) and so forth.
+The differences between the various patterns come down to an historical context of the model: Data Model (MVC), Resource Model (REST), Domain Model (DDD), View Model (UX), Class Model (UML), Entity Model (ERM) and so forth.

 Angular promotes two types of models: